salina-t/salina-t.github.io/projects/vietnameseWebsite.md

 summary: "This ongoing project focuses on developing an egnaging and informative website for the UH Manoa Vietnamese program.
 As a solo project, I am designing and developing the website to enhance accessibility for students and faculty with resources and information about the program."
 ---

+## About the Project

 This project is an ongoing project I am working on to create a website for the UH Manoa Vietnamese Program.
 This is a solo project that I designed and am currently working on developing.

 My passion for both web development and Vietnamese culture has inspired me to take this opportunity to work alongside Dr. Jennie Tran to create a platform that will enhance the visibility of the Vietnamese Program at UH Manoa.

 In addition to designing and developing the website, I also hold the role of both president and founder of the UH Manoa Vietnamesse club.
 My involvement in the Vietnamese community has allowed me to gain insights into the needs of students and faculty within the program, which has helped me create a website that meets those needs while reflecting the program's values.

-The goal of this project is to create a visually engaging website that provides prospecting and current students at UH Manoa with resources regarding the Vietnamese Program.
-This website is intended to provide information about the program, available courses, academic certificates, and extracurricular activities such as events hosted by the Vietnamese Club.
-The website will serve as a platform for students to learn more about the program and its offerings, as well as a resource for faculty and staff to share information and updates.

 ## Objective

 The objective of this project is transform the outdated Vietnamse Webpage into an engaging platform that captures the interest of students.
 Currently, the existing site lacks visibility and lacks modern design that will help engage students effectively.
 The newly designed website will serve as a platform for students to learn more about the program, its faculty, academic programs, and extracurricular activities, encouraging new students to join and expand the exposure of the program.
+Here is a look at the current Vietnamese Program website:

 <img class="img-fluid" src="../img/vietnameseWebsite/oldVietWebsite.png" width="600px" style="margin: 50px auto; display: block; box-shadow: 0 0 10px; width: auto;" alt="picture">

 ## UX/UI Design

 The design of the website is inspired by Vietnamese culture and values.
 Featuring a vibrant color scheme of red and yellow, which reflect the Vietnamese flag, the layout is clean and user-friendly.
 The homepage will showcase captivating images representing Vietnamese culture, such as the Áo Dài (traditional Vietnamese dress), Phở, and the Trâu Nước (water buffalo).
 Key sections will include information about faculty, academic programs, events, and contact details.
+Here is my proposed design for the landing page:

 <div class="text-center p-4">
 <img class="img-fluid" src="../img/vietnameseWebsite/LandingPage_Sample_1.png" width="1600px" style="margin: 50px auto; display: block; box-shadow: 0 0 10px; width: auto;" alt="picture">